Should You Visit Southeastern Turkey? An Honest Travel Guide

 Gaziantep

 Gaziantep is a city rich in history and renowned for its mouth-watering cuisine.
-Often referred to as the culinary capital of Turkey, it is home to world-famous dishes like baklava and kebabs.
+Often referred to as Turkey’s culinary capital, it is home to world-famous dishes such as baklava and kebabs.

-One of the city’s most prominent landmarks is the Gaziantep Castle, which stands as a testament to the city’s long history, dating back to the Roman period.
+One of the city’s most prominent landmarks is the Gaziantep Castle, a testament to the city’s long history dating back to the Roman period.
 Walking through the streets of Gaziantep, you’ll also encounter numerous museums, including the Zeugma Mosaic Museum, housing some of the most well-preserved Roman mosaics in the world.

 Şanlıurfa